How often and when to send marketing emails

 With that in mind, we recommend settling on one of three options:

-- Send weekly
+- Send email weekly

-- Send bi-weekly
+- Send email bi-weekly

 Let’s take a look at three hypothetical examples to understand how each option might make sense.

-Sending emails once per week
+1. Sending marketing emails once per week

 Shirley and her shop are the ideal scenario and illustrate email marketing’s power.